Jiacheng-WU/naive_paxos/README.txt

         - Use ASIO framework and callbacks to handle concurrent client requests
         - Each arrived Message would trigger a specific event to propose
         - Sometimes need lock to maintain the critical section
-            - Say if the instance would have two massage arrives at same time, and may have conflicts to process
+            - Say if the instance would have two messages arrive at same time, and may have conflicts to process
             - But if io_context is single_thread, it may be not necessary to hold a lock.
     * Request resubmit Mechanism
         - Each client requests would be assigned to Instance with Sequence SEQ